White-rafting in Catalonia….in September…how hard could it be?

 It was near this tranquil spot our guide told us we could get out and for a swim if we were so inclined.
 Two brave souls took him up on his challenge, braving the frigid waters.
 I was not one of them.
 See goal #1 above.

 We continued on down the slow-moving, but scenic river valley.
-The big grins splashed on our face, were perhaps a precursory something else that would soon be on our faces:
+The big grins splashed on our face was perhaps a precursory to something else that would soon be on our faces:

 The Noguera Pallaresa turned to class 3 rapids.
 A bit more adventure, but still a blast.
 Everyone is still smiling!:

-That’s me on the left, second from the front.
+That’s me on the left, second from the front, smiling yes, and hoping my life jacket can save me in the event I fall.
 A good place to sit to ensure that goals #1 and 2 were met, right?

 Things started getting really adventurous in the brief, but powerful class 4 rapids.
 For the first time, I started thinking that it would actually be possible to get thrown out…